SenthilNayagan/senthilnayagan.github.io/_posts/cloud/aws/amazon-emr/2022-09-06-emr-overview.markdown

 Amazon EMR also enables the transformation and movement of huge quantities of data into and out of other AWS data storage and databases, such as **Amazon S3** and **Amazon DynamoDB**.

+## EMR file systems

+The following are the two primary file systems that are used with Amazon EMR.
+We specify which file system to use by the prefix of the URI used to access the data.

+- **HDFS** - Uses either `hdfs://` as prefix or no prefix
+- **EMRFS** - Uses `s3://` as prefix

+> **EMRFS file system:** EMRFS is an implementation of the Hadoop file system used for reading and writing regular files from Amazon EMR directly to Amazon S3.

 <hr class="grey_line"/>

 # Amazon EMR use cases